otto-de/flummi/README.md

 Flummi Elastic Search HTTP Client
 =================================

 Flummi is a client library for Elastic Search 2.3.
-It has a comprehensive query DSL API in Java and communicates with the Elastic Search Cluster via HTTP/JSON.
+It provides a comprehensive Java query DSL API and communicates with the Elastic Search Cluster via HTTP/JSON.
 It is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html).